RajeshPesitm/Calmdown/readme.md

-Hi this is cool as well
+Hi this is cool as well pull this cool also